-The main outcome of this project will be a policy brief that aims to provide administrations with the necessary tools to readily face these processes, both for the victims and their families and for society as a whole.
+The main outcomes of this project will be an exhibition and a policy brief that aim to provide administrations with the necessary tools to readily face these processes, both for the victims and their families and for society as a whole.
 Beyond defining the objectives of new memorials, we should refer to them in a comprehensive way.
 Thus, a frame of action will be necessary to take steps in the post-terrorist memorialization processes, a methodology of “monumentalization” in public space.
 How should we communicate through these memorials?
 What languages should be used?
 Is the interlocutor taken into account?
 All this has a special relevance and is connected not only to internal processes but also to official discourses and public attitudes.

 This project observes memorialisation as a part of a social and personal recovery after mass-violence.
 This is particularly important and somehow neglected aspect of remembrance, despite the ascendance of the memory paradigm within all policy domains and its nonapplication to resilience building.
 To know if current memorialisation policies are effective, it is necessary to provide a critical account of remembrance as a component of the healing process for victims, their families and the general public.
 Research suggests that memorials do not always act as a unifying force for social groups.
 Sometimes they can also deepen the lines of division and further lacerate the wounds inflicted by tragedy and violence.